 - Child care staff don’t speak English.

 The cacophony of kitsch doesn’t stop at the hotel.
-On the slopes there are kid’s playgrounds with all sorts of fun activities, with Japanese pop music blaring from ski lift towers.
+On the slopes there are kid’s playgrounds with all sorts of fun activities and Japanese pop music blaring from ski lift towers.

 Rusutsu is located about 90 minutes from Sapporo and New Chitose International Airport, and 30-40 minutes from Niseko Ski Resort.
 There are daily transfers between Niseko and Rusutsu resorts, which makes it easy to visit Rusutsu as a day trip during a visit to Niseko.
 Even better would be to spend a couple of days here before or after a longer stay in Niseko.